ngluky/MAOS/README.md

 ## Features
 - Account Switcher
 - Centralize a game setting
-  - set your setting where your play
+  - set your setting when your play
-  - set to back where your quit game
+  - set to back when your quit game
 - Match history (developing)
 - Account status
   - Check if your friend is playing or not